ocaml/opam/master_changes.md

   * Remove the build directory as soon as possible when installing a package [#6906 @kit-ty-kate - fix #5884]

 ## Build (package)
+  * When fetching a git repository, the resulting git branch is now deterministically named `main` instead of taking the system's `init.defaultBranch` [#6992 @kit-ty-kate]

 ## Remove